jonniespratley/javascript-learning-material/getting-started.md

 Some modern tooling is available for download.

 1. Atom - Text editor for writing code.
-2. NodeJS - Platform to run code.
+2. Node - Platform to run code.
 3. Google Chrome - Modern web browser.